 Visit Musée Magritte in Brussels

-Ready for a surreal twist in Brussels?
-The Musée Magritte is where the ordinary becomes extraordinary, showcasing over 200 of René Magritte’s mind-bending works.
+If you’re into fine arts, or simply want to add one of the cool things to do in Belgium to your list, the Musée Magritte is where the ordinary becomes extraordinary, showcasing over 200 of René Magritte’s mind-bending works.

 From ‘The Lovers’ to ‘The Son of Man’, each piece invites you into a world where reality is twisted.
 Get ready to have your mind bent in the most delightful way!